Panic! at the Disco Logo

 2018 – 2022

-The appearance of the Pray for the Wicked album was the start of another redesign of the logo.
+The release of the Pray for the Wicked album marked the start of another logo redesign.
 So the musicians received a non-standard wordmark.
 In this case, the title is again split into two lines, with the first line containing the exclamation “Panic!”.
-The inscription is made in the form of careless strokes made with black ink or paint.
+The inscription is composed of careless strokes in black ink or paint.
 The rows go a little diagonally, with an invisible rise up.

 2022 – today

-In 2022, the seventh studio album, Panic! at the Disco, was called Viva Las Vengeance.
-Its cover was decorated with a line of text in which individual fragments of letters were shifted horizontally or vertically.
+In 2022, the seventh studio album by Panic! at the Disco was titled Viva Las Vengeance.
+Its cover was decorated with a line of text in which individual letter fragments were shifted horizontally or vertically.
 This design resembles interference on a TV screen when the picture jumps due to a bad signal.
-The “A” line that has slid down, the two asymmetrical “Ts,” the “H” torn in half, and the “ISCO” cut diagonally look like they have been divided into pieces, but not completely because the parts of the letters are still in contact.
+The “A” line that has slid down, the two asymmetrical “Ts,” the “H” torn in half, and the “ISCO” cut diagonally look like they have been divided into pieces, but not completely, because the parts of the letters are still in contact.
 In the official version, the logo is black and the letters in the phrase “PANIC!
 AT THE DISCO” are upper case.
 The modernized lettering is based on a bold sans-serif typeface, but it isn’t easy to identify in its revised form.

 Font and Colors

-In the Panic! at the Disco emblems, there is no single font: each collection is signed in an original way.
-The glamorous printed letters were replaced by handwritten and drawn ones, like inscriptions on the walls of gateways.
-They are not the same in height and thickness have different slopes and lengths, but they are individual, as the musical team members.
+In the Panic! at the Disco emblems, there is no single font: each collection is signed originally.
+Handwritten and drawn ones, like inscriptions on the walls of gateways, replaced the glamorous printed letters.
+They are not the same in height or thickness, have different slopes and lengths, but they are individual, as are the members of the musical team.

 The same can be said about the color scheme.
 At first, multi-component brilliance prevailed, and then simple monochrome.
-It manifests itself as a unifying moment and shows that the group is united in its conceptual impulse.
-Previously, the palette included gold, purple, turquoise gray now;, it is represented only by a fatal combination of black and white.
+It serves as a unifying moment, showing that the group is united in its conceptual impulse.
+Previously, the palette included gold, purple, turquoise, and gray; now, it is represented only by a fatal combination of black and white.